jeremyhsimons/ci_pp5_fixit/README.md

 #### Comment list
 * An infinite list of comments that the user can read, and upvote the ones that are most helpful.
+* The comment component is reused here to enable data from the API to keep being fetched and populating the feed.
 * User stories covered: 29, 30, 31

 <details>